OCA/commission/account_commission/readme/USAGE.md

     field in the list.
 This icon will be available only if the line hasn't been invoiced yet.
 5. If you have configured your system for editing lines in a popup window, agents will appear also in this window.
+TODO: ESTO PARECE NO IR
 6. The agents icon will be in this ocassion visible when the line hasn't been settled.
 7. You have a button "Regenerate agents" on the bottom of the page